iranzo/blog-o-matic/README.md

 - Clone the resulting repository to your system, for example:
   - `git clone https://github.com/iranzo/blog-o-matic.git`
   - change to the `source` branch that will contain the code that we'll be using for updating the website.
+    - `git checkout source`

 - Edit new articles in `content/` based on the one already provided.

 ## Test it

 As of this step, your repository should be already published on <https://githubusername.github.io/> with the 'sample' content

+You're ready to write a new article, use 'welcome.md' as an example so that you keep useful headers like category, tags, autho, title, publish date, etc (YAML preamble) and save it as 'yourdesiredname.md'.

 Once you've written your new article in 'content' folder, perform: